rajeshsub/netprobe/README.md

 4. Runs the same download + upload test in parallel against 5 fixed global regions (US East, US West, EU West, Asia East, Oceania)
 5. Shows per-region results and an averaged headline

 Everything runs in the browser.
-No data is collected, stored or shared about anyone who runs the test.
+No data is collected, stored or shared by netprobe!

 ---